-- 1 Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

-- 2 Remove the:
+- 2. Remove the:

-- a Batteries
+- a) Batteries

-- b Bottom chassis cover
+- b) Bottom chassis cover

-- c PCle Heatsink assembly
+- c) PCle Heatsink assembly

+- 3. CAUTION: Use extreme caution when removing cable due to the very limited space cable could be easily pinched or bent leading to cable damage.

-- Disconnect both the battery connections from the system board.
+Disconnect both the battery connections from the system board. \\

-Remove the five 'M2.5\3' [1] and nine 'M2.5\5' [2] screws securing the battery bay to chassis and lift to separate the battery bay [3] from the computer.
+4. Remove the five 'M2.5\5' [1] and nine 'M2.5\3' [2] screws securing the battery bay to chassis and lift to separate the battery bay [3] from the computer.